Skip to content

 Storing operations logs for point-in-time recovery

-Starting from the Operator version 1.15.0, point-in-time recovery functionality can be used with both logical and physical backups.
-Previous versions supported point-in-time recovery only with logical backups.
+Starting from the Operator version 1.15.0, you can do a point-in-time recovery from both logical and physical backups.

-To be used, it requires setting the backup.pitr.enabled key in the deploy/cr.yaml configuration file:
+To start saving oplog, set the backup.pitr.enabled key in the deploy/cr.yaml configuration file:

 backup: